 We are committed to advancing the discussion on diversity and inclusion and encouraging positive change among our membership and the wider loss adjusting sector.
 To that end the purpose of this policy is to provide inclusion and fairness for all in our membership and staff and not to discriminate on grounds of gender, gender reassignment, marital status (including civil partnerships and single sex marriage), race, ethnic origin, colour, nationality, national origin, disability, sexual orientation, religion, age or any other status.

-We oppose all forms of unlawful and or unjustifiable discrimination.
-All members, staff and other stakeholders, whether part-time, full-time or temporary, will be treated fairly and with respect.
+We oppose all forms of discrimination.
+All members, staff and other stakeholders, whether part-time, full-time or temporary, will be treated fairly, equally and with respect.
 Acceptance for membership, elevation, training or any other benefit of membership will be on an equal basis.
 All members will be helped and encouraged to develop their full potential and the talents and resources of the membership will be fully utilised to maximise the benefit of the Institute to its members.